EliAndrewC/l7r/setting/l7r.md

 ### Kuni Isamu

-Kuni Isamu is one of only ~200 Witch Hunters in the Empire, and is specifically the Witch Hunter to order the death of Kuni Yori, the previous Jade Champion, on behalf of his Office, during his mission to recharge the Black Scrolls two summers ago.
+Kuni Isamu is one of only ~200 Witch Hunters in the Empire, and is specifically the Witch Hunter who ordered the death of Kuni Yori, the previous Jade Champion, on behalf of his Office, during his mission to recharge the Black Scrolls two summers ago.

 The new Jade Champion is Kuni Utagu, who was previously the chief Witch Hunter for Mantis lands, and Isamu has taken on that role.
 Isamu has taken some time away, as there are other Witch Hunters assigned to the Islands of Spice and Silk, to make a pilgrimage to Toshi Ranbo.
 While in the Forgotten Tomb, Isamu visited a Temple to Bishamon there, and increased his mastery of archery, something he has always had a talent for.